Vitols999/QMS-WIKI/DocGetQMapShack.md

 ## Windows

-For 64 bit Windows there is a binary installer available [in the download section](https://bitbucket.org/maproom/qmapshack/downloads).
+For 64 bit Windows there is a binary installer available [in the download section](https://github.com/Maproom/qmapshack/releases).
 There is also an outdated version for 32 bit Windows.
 To get up-to-date 32 bit binaries it needs someone maintaining it.

 If you want to compile QMapShack for Windows have a look at ["Compiling and Building QMapShack for Windows"](BuildWindowsVisualStudio) in the source tree.

 ## OS X

-A binary bundle is available [in the download section](https://bitbucket.org/maproom/qmapshack/downloads).
+A binary bundle is available [in the download section](https://github.com/Maproom/qmapshack/releases).
-The binary is build with compatibility for Mac OS X 10.5 (Leopard) and later.
-The build is done with the Xcode 7.0.1 and tested on OS-X 10.10.5 (Yosemite) and partly on OS-X 10.11 (El Capitan).
+The binary is build with compatibility for Mac OS X 10.14 and later.

 The application can also be installed through cask (homebrew addition).
 Installing homebrew and cask, if not already done: